2knal/triptonic-ui/README.md

 - [ ] Handle trip-generation loader properly, there is some lag
 - [ ] onclick button color change
 - [x] Show marker as probably numbered circles with on hover info about the place in a callout
+- [ ] Draggable timeline view with a dialog box to add custom locations to the trip
+- [ ] Send proper defaults from backend API route for each prompt params
+- [ ] For food-stuff send me proper cuisine, and not the food as cuisine
+- [ ] Handle multiple values for individual params
+- [ ] Day wise split, UI changes
 ---

 ### Troubleshooting